nikitavoloboev/data/operating-systems/containers/containers.md

 - [amicontained](https://github.com/genuinetools/amicontained) - Container introspection tool.
 Find out what container runtime is being used as well as features available.
 - [Libpod](https://github.com/containers/libpod) - Library used to create container pods.
 Home of Podman.
 - [CRFS: Container Registry Filesystem](https://github.com/google/crfs) - Read-only FUSE filesystem that lets you mount a container image, served directly from a container registry (such as gcr.io), without pulling it all locally first.
+- [rkt](https://github.com/rkt/rkt) - Pod-native container engine for Linux.
+It is composable, secure, and built on standards.